Inclusive and sustainable growth for global partners

 The programme assists in and guides the design, implementation, and evaluation of development projects.
 It also provides advisory services for public procurement reform at the legal, institutional, and managerial levels.

-Public procurement management is one of the cornerstones of good governance.
-It cuts across all economic sectors and, in most countries, constitutes a quarter of the GDP.
+Public procurement management is a cornerstone of good governance.
+It cuts across all economic sectors and constitutes 15-30% of gross domestic product in most countries, while enhancing market competitiveness and sustainable development.

-For nearly 30 years, the Centre has offered training courses for the modernization and reform of national procurement systems.
+For nearly 30 years, the Turin Centre has offered training courses for the modernization and reform of national procurement systems.
 These courses aim to upgrade procurement management at the legislative, institutional, and operational levels.

 Project cycle management provides an analytical and decision-making framework for trained staff to realize project goals and, simultaneously, implement the Sustainable Development Goals.

 Based on the principles of results-based management and the logical framework approach, project cycle management ensures that projects are relevant, feasible, and effective.
 For the ILO, results-based management often requires a tripartite approach and includes decent work outcomes.

 The project life cycle comprises identification, design, planning, implementation, and monitoring and evaluation.
 As projects are implemented in dynamic situations, managers must collect and analyse data and adapt projects accordingly.

 Each project is unique in context and strategy.
 The Centre is a place for managers to share lessons learned to improve the design and implementation of future interventions.

 The human-centred 17 Sustainable Development Goals provide the international community with a framework to overcome today's biggest challenges, including those in the world of work.

 Goal 8 aims to “promote sustained, inclusive and sustainable economic growth, full and productive employment, and decent work for all.”